 It’s a curious new issue for companies around the world: how do you welcome, set up and train a new member of the team who you never actually see in person?
 Of all the challenges posed by remote work, starting out on the right foot is arguably the most important.

-As a company which has worked 50% remotely for years now, we’d like to share a few thoughts on how we go about it.
-Here’s how to onboard remote employees the right way and secure the long-term success of your remote team.
+As a company that has worked remotely for years now, we’d like to share a few thoughts on how we go about it.
+Here’s how to onboard remote employees the right way and secure the long-term success for your remote operation.